gopher-os/gopher-os/README.md

 Let's write an experimental OS in Go!

 ## Building
-To build the OS clone the repo, cd to it, install qemu-system-x86_64 and vagrant and enter
+To build the OS, clone the repo, cd to it, install qemu-system-x86_64 and vagrant and enter

         vagrant up
         make iso